cdsittampalam/documentation/docs/Deposit & Withdraw.md

 The default fund and asset that you have set up includes a deposit address, which is the Bitcoin wallet address that is linked to a Qredo fund.
 However, any fund that you create is linked to a deposit address.
 Details on deposit addresses appear in both asset and ledger view.

+You are notified when money arrives at your address via an email.

 ## View Deposit Addresses

 1. Access the Holdings page.